awsdocs/aws-greengrass-developer-guide/doc_source/gg-device-start.md

    cd path-to-compressed-files
    ```

-1. Decompress the AWS IoT Greengrass core software and the security resources\.
+1. Decompress the AWS IoT Greengrass Core software and the security resources\.
    + The first command creates the `/greengrass` directory in the root folder of the AWS IoT Greengrass core device \(through the `-C /` argument\)\.
    + The second command copies the certificates into the `/greengrass/certs` folder and the [`config.json`](gg-core.md#config-json) file into the `/greengrass/config` folder \(through the `-C /greengrass` argument\)\.